The-Politico/chartwerk-editor/docs/introduction.md

 chartwerk-editor is a React/Redux-based editor for charts and chart templates.

-It's designed with maximum flexibility in mind for both non-coding chart creators and chart template developers so they can build almost any chart type that can be built from tabular/spreadsheet data.
+It's designed to be flexible for both non-coding chart creators and chart template developers so they can build almost any chart type that can be built from tabular/spreadsheet data.